quantiacs/documentation/en/source/user_guide/local_development.md

       ```

-6. **Contest Participation**:
+6. **Contest participation**:
     - Develop and test your strategy, then submit it to Quantiacs contests.

 ### Updating the conda environment

-- Regularly update the QNT library for the latest features and fixes:
+- Update the QNT library periodically to get the latest features and bug fixes:

 ```bash
     ## you can remove the old one before that